Someone sold their soul for this course!

 One element (employed on 2-3 holes) I haven't seen elsewhere: baskets sunk into a large depression in the ground.
 Hence, approaches that roll are likely to help rather than hurt, as they roll toward the pin at the bottom of the pit

 those who throw rollers might really like these.
 Intriguing perhaps, but could be listed in cons to the extent they minimize risk reward, and provide no incentive to lay up whatsoever.

-I can't really complain about the $5/per car entry, plus $4/per player fees.
+I can't really complain about the $5/per car entry, plus $4/per player fees because everything's thought out and kept up so well you'll never wonder "Where's the money going?"
 It's steep for one solo round, but with a 2nd quality course onsite, and all the extra touches, it's hard to argue that it's not worth it, and only a bit more than Hudson Mills or Deerfield park.
 If it bugs you, bring friends to split the entry fee 'cause this gem's worth sharing.

 While some of cons seem unnecessary (wall, reverse island green, even the sunk pins), at least they're the result of trying too hard, rather than mailing-in something that's "good enough."
 That said, effort doesn't factor into my ratings.
 Don't come here because they tried - come here because they succeeded.